Step-by-Step Guide to Custom Metal Building Design

 1. Foundation and Site Preparation

 Before assembly begins, it’s crucial to ensure that the foundation is properly laid.
-A concrete slab or pier foundation is often used for metal buildings, depending on the structure’s size and intended use.
+Furthermore, a concrete slab or pier foundation is often used for metal buildings, depending on the structure’s size and intended use.
 Site preparation also includes ensuring that the area is cleared of debris and level, as this directly affects the stability and alignment of the structure.

 2. Steel Frame Installation